tprabu2000/Power-Performance/README.md

 # Power-Performance

-Matlab compatible Octave script tempcycle_100W_v2.m was developed to study the effect of semiconductor (FPGA) power and ambient temperature on it's junction temperature.
+A Matlab compatible Octave script, "tempcycle_100W_v2.m" was developed to study the effect of semiconductor (FPGA) power and ambient temperature on it's junction temperature.
 Nominally the junction temperature is to be maintained below 100 degree C for a reliable operation.